-The tab and slot method was first introduced by the Russian Constructivist, Naum Gabo.
-His most famous works, “Constructed Head 1” and “Constructed Head 2,” were created by using flat planes (in his case, plywood) to create the impression of a three-dimensional shape.
-Using the tab and slot method, your students can explore the use of flat clay slabs that when put together give the impression of a three-dimensional teapot.
+The tab and slot method was first introduced by the Russian Constructivist Naum Gabo.
+His most famous works, Constructed Head 1 and Constructed Head 2, were created using flat plywood planes to create the impression of a three-dimensional shape.
+Using the tab and slot method, your students can explore the use of flat clay slabs that, when put together, give the impression of a 3D teapot.

-Tab and Slot Teapot Art Projects
+Tab and Slot Teapot Art Project

 View the Lesson Plan: Tab & Slot Teapot